Bitcoin Myths · #10 of 20

 Your bitcoin

 Lives on the blockchain.
-Anyone can see the balance.
+The balance is public.
 Only the private key can move it.

 Bitcoin works the same way.
 Your public address is visible on the blockchain.
 Anyone can look it up and see the balance associated with it.
 But only the holder of the corresponding private key can sign a transaction that moves those funds.
 The signature does not reveal the key itself.
 It simply proves to the network, mathematically, that whoever sent this transaction has the right to do so.